 A glance around Hong Kong and you might notice odd holes in the middle of its skyscrapers.
 An unusual and unique feature of this city.
 Why build gaps into a building in a city with some of the highest real estate prices in the world?
 The answer lies in dragons and the principles of Feng Shui.

 The dragons of Chinese culture are distinctly different from their Western counterparts.
 In the physical form its long (which incidentally means “Dragon” in Chinese) wingless, serpentine body swims through the air like a snake in the water.
 They aren’t monsters to be battled but auspicious creatures with knowledge and power, to be respected.
-They control the weather and rain and like the weather can be quite temperamental, in fact the Chinese word for “tornado” is “Lóng juǎn fēng” which means “Dragon Twisting Wind”.
+They control the weather and rain and like the weather can be quite temperamental, in fact, the Chinese word for “tornado” is “Lóng juǎn fēng” which means “Dragon Twisting Wind”.

 Dragons represent the masculine, the Yang, bright and solar, balancing the feminine Yin, represented by a Phoenix, dark and lunar.
 It’s the ancient Chinese Philosophy of Taoism (Tao = The Way).
 Taoism posits the idea of a life energy called “Qi” ( Chi ) flowing through every living thing.
 Chi is also believed to flow through underground rivers and streams and it’s a common custom in China to locate these streams of Chi and construct buildings around them without interrupting their flow.
 Dragon’s breath is the Chi of the Universe.

 These aren’t the Smaugs or the fire breathers to be slain before rescuing a maiden, and they do not respond to “Dracarys” before roasting an army.
-In fact they are rarely if ever portrayed as fire-breathing.
-Instead they are closely associated with water, in addition to the weather.
+In fact, they are rarely if ever portrayed as fire-breathing.
+Instead, they are closely associated with water, in addition to the weather.
 Dragons are powerful, water-loving, Chi breathing creatures to be revered.

 Gates for Dragons:

 Dwelling in the mountains above Hong Kong these Chi breathers fly down to the waters of Victoria Harbor every day.
 But what happens when a line of skyscrapers blocks their path, deflecting the dragons on their daily journey?
-Well you build holes, gaps into the building, gates for dragons.
+Well, you build holes, gaps into the building, gates for dragons.

 Something about the concept of dragons descending the rocky forested peaks of Hong Kong to the ocean every day just fascinates me.
 In Feng Shui dragons are encouraged to fly through the buildings thus bringing Chi, wealth and prosperity to the people and businesses within.
 It’s not some passive belief for the architects and developers of Hong Kong, the people who spend (and lose) countless millions of dollars leaving empty gaps in buildings in a city with some of the highest real estate prices in the world.

-Literally translated to English it means “Wind Water”, Feng Shui is the Philosophy and art of arranging items in accordance with the Chi all around us.
+Literally translated into English it means “Wind Water”, Feng Shui is the Philosophy and art of arranging items in accordance with the Chi all around us.
 To maximize the Chi so as to be wealthy, successful and happy, to be in alignment with the energy of the universe.

 Where do you build a building so as not to block the natural Chi flowing through the underground rivers?
 How does one arrange his furniture so as to achieve a good flow of Chi throughout your living environment?
 These are questions answered by the principles of Feng Shui.